sutunam/mage-patch/README.md

 Help to apply multiple **Magento patches** to multiple Magento installations.

-*Note: The licence of the Magento Enterprise patches do not allow us to publish them here.
+*Note: The license of the Magento Enterprise patches does not allow us to publish them here.
 If you need to patch Magento Enterprise edition, [contact us](http://en.sutunam.com/contact/)*

 ## Usage